Embassy Funds for Belarus 2023 – the deadline 13.03.2023 @ 23:59

 - Initiatives to strengthen non-governmental institutions’ ability to influence transformation processes;

 - Initiatives to strengthen the role of innovative education aimed at development of a stronger engaged civil society;

-- Initiatives that can contribute to a structural economic modernisation;
+- Initiatives that can contribute to a structural economic modernization;

 - Initiatives that can contribute to good governance;